shopsys/shopsys/docs/cookbook/extending-product-list.md

 ### 2. Add new attribute to Elasticsearch

-In order to add new attribute to Elasticsearch you need to add it to the structure first.
+In order to add a new attribute to Elasticsearch, you need to add it to the structure first.
 You can do that by adding it to `mappings` in all `src/Resources/definition/product/*.json` files like this:
 ```diff
   "mappings": {